Getting Near to Baby

 Getting Near to Baby is a 1999 children's novel by Audrey Couloumbis.
 It was awarded a Newbery Honor in 2000 and is an ALA Notable Children's Book.
-The book's target age range is for readers between the ages of 10 to 14.
-Getting Near to Baby was influenced by the author's personal experience as a child, as her aunt experienced the death of her child due to cystic fibrosis.
-At the same time a family living nearby had died of a bacterial illness by drinking tainted water.
+The book' is aimed at readers between the ages of 10 and 14.

+Getting Near to Baby was influenced by the author's personal experience as a child, as her aunt experienced the death of a child due to cystic fibrosis.
+At the same time, a family living nearby had died of a bacterial illness by drinking tainted water.

 Plot summary

-In the novel, the characters Willa Jo and Little Sister are dealing with their grief after the passing of their baby sister who drank contaminated water.
-Their mother is unable to handle her own feelings of dejection while caring for the two girls and her sister takes them to stay with her, Patty.
+The characters Willa Jo and Little Sister are dealing with their grief after the death of their baby sister, who drank contaminated water.
+Their mother is unable to handle her own grief while caring for the two girls, and her sister, Patty, takes them to stay with her.
 Aunt Patty has no children, and her household is full of rules.
-Aside from moving into a home with their aunt, things become even more difficult for the girls due to the fact that Aunt Patty does not fully understand them.
+Things become even more difficult for the girls because Aunt Patty does not fully understand them.

 When Willa Jo and Little Sister climb up on Aunt Patty's roof to watch the sunrise, then decide not to come down for a while, Patty realizes she has not been fulfilling the girls' emotional needs.
-Willa Jo reflects on her time at her Aunt Patty's house, like meeting Liz, the Piggly-Wiggly pickle, and much more.
+Willa Jo reflects on her time at her Aunt Patty's house.